mahaichuan/Versatile-Image-Compression/README.md

 # Versatile-Image-Compression

-This repo provides the official implementation of the paper "iWave++".
+This repo provides the official implementation of "iWave++".

 By Haichuan Ma, Dong Liu, Ning Yan, Houqiang Li, Feng Wu